SublimeText/Origami/README.md

 | `command+k` | `command+shift`+▲►▼◄  | destroy an adjacent pane                  |

 These keyboard shortcuts are designed to make it really easy to modify the layout of your editor.

+> **NOTE**: The following keyboard shortcuts for zooming and editing pane sizes are not enabled by default due to a conflict with built-in ST features.
+Open the `Preferences: Origami Key Bindings` from the Command Palette to enable or edit them, or just use the Command Palette to trigger those commands.

 Additionally, Origami allows one to zoom the current pane, making it take up a large portion of the window: